kodywilson/setuper/README.md

 Normally I use oh-my-zsh, but for fun, I followed this guide: https://medium.freecodecamp.org/jazz-up-your-bash-terminal-a-step-by-step-guide-with-pictures-80267554cb22 and configured my terminal.

 I'd say that oh-my-zsh is the much easier way to go, what you get out of the box with minimal fuss is really amazing!
 In the past I have also often used iTerm2 instead of the default Mac terminal.

+For updates on Mac, pass the --upgrade flag and it will upgrade packages and casks using Homebrew.

+Ubuntu Only Section

+Ansible is installed and then used to install Docker.
+Some configuration is done and then containers are started.

+docker_ubuntu.yml and media_server.yml are the two playbooks used for Ubuntu.